Pikachoo1111/jsonkit/PUBLISHING.md

-# Publishing Guide for JSONUtilKit
+# Publishing Guide for JSONKit

-This guide explains how to publish JSONUtilKit to PyPI.
+This guide explains how to publish JSONKit to PyPI.

 ## Prerequisites